ansys/pymapdl/doc/source/getting_started/write_documentation.rst

 Static examples
 ---------------

-Static examples are based on reStructuredText files and hence they do not require to be executed or run using Python.
+Static examples are based on reStructuredText files and do not have to be executed or run using Python.
 In the PyMAPDL repository, they are in the `doc\source <pymapdl_doc_source_>`_ directory.

-One example of a static example is
-`Harmonic analysis using the frequency-sweep Krylov method <pymapdl_doc_krylov_example_>`_ example.
+One static example is the `Harmonic analysis using the frequency-sweep Krylov method <pymapdl_doc_krylov_example_>`_ example.
-This example shows how to do an harmonic analysis using Krylov method.
+This example shows how to do an harmonic analysis using the Krylov method.
-The source code can be found in the GitHub `link <pymapdl_doc_krylov_example_rst_>`_ and it is rendered as HTML in
-`Harmonic analysis using the frequency-sweep Krylov method <pymapdl_doc_krylov_example_>`_
+The source code can be found in the GitHub `krylov_example.rst <pymapdl_doc_krylov_example_rst_>`_, and it is rendered as HTML on the `Harmonic analysis using the frequency-sweep Krylov method <pymapdl_doc_krylov_example_>`_ page.

 Semi-dynamic examples
 ---------------------

-Semi-dynamic examples are RST static files that execute Python code using this RST directive:
+Semi-dynamic examples are static RST files that execute Python code using this RST directive:

 .. code:: rst